-The table below shows the totals for each of the categories selected by candidates who self-identified for the 2020-21 reporting period[†]:
+The table below shows the totals for each of the categories selected by candidates who self-identified for the 2021-22 reporting period:

-Self-Identity Applicants Percentage of Total Applicants (406) Appointments Percentage of Total Appointments (19)
+Self-Identity Applicants Percentage of Total Applicants (386) Appointments Percentage of Total Appointments (20)

-Female 191 47.0% 12 63.2%
+Woman 201 52.1% 6 30.0%

-Francophone 16 3.9% 1 5.3%
+Francophone 23 6.0% 1 5.0%

+Ability to conduct a trial and write a judgment in French language 47 12.2% 3 15.0%

-Indigenous 13 3.2% 0 0
+Indigenous 13 3.4% 1 5.0%

-Visible Minority 68 16.7% 4 21.1%
+Visible Minority 70 18.1% 2 10.0%

-Persons with Disabilities 19 4.7% 0 0
+Persons with Disabilities 21 5.4% 0 0

-Ethnic/Cultural Group 92 22.7% 4 21.1%
+Ethnic/Cultural Group 96 24.9% 1 5.0%

-LGBTQ2 19 4.7% 1 5.3%
+LGBTQ2 25 6.5% 2 10.0%

-[†] Applicants are included only for those vacancies where interviews occurred during the reporting period.
-Applicants for vacancies where interviews had not yet taken place will be reported in the next annual report.

-^{} An applicant may self-identify in more than one category.

-^{} Candidates who applied to multiple vacancy locations during the reporting period are counted only once in this total.
+- † Amendments to the Courts of Justice Act that came into force on April 19, 2021 require the Committee to collect and report on diversity statistics in its annual reports.
+The Committee is working on updating its practices around the collection of diversity-related statistics, with revisions to the application form implemented in February 2024.
+The reporting on diversity statistics based on the revised application form will be fully implemented in the 2025-26 reporting period. - †† Applicants are included only for those vacancies where interviews occurred during the reporting period.
+Applicants for vacancies where interviews had not yet taken place will be reported in the next annual report. - \ An applicant may self-identify in more than one category. - \\ Candidates who applied to multiple vacancy locations during the reporting period are counted only once in this total.